sebas77/-Obsolete-TaskRunner/README.md

-TaskRunner for Unity3D
+[OBSOLETE AND DEPRECATED] TaskRunner for Unity3D
 ======================

-ATTENTION: THIS PRODUCT IS NOW DEPRECATED AND OBSOLETE.
-NEW VERSION IS HERE: https://github.com/sebas77/Svelto.Task
+**ATTENTION: THIS PRODUCT IS NOW DEPRECATED AND OBSOLETE.
+NEW VERSION IS HERE: https://github.com/sebas77/Svelto.Task**

 Runs Asynchronous tasks in Parallel and Serial.
 More information here: http://blog.sebaslab.com/run-serial-parallel-asynchronous-tasks-unity3d-c/